Skip to main content

 • Cross-file coupling — files that frequently change together (logical coupling from commit co-occurrence)

-• Blast radius — number of transitive dependents affected by changing a symbol
+• Full blast radius — number of transitive dependents affected by changing a symbol (the current static trajectory ships a shallow approximation via the imports signal)

-These signals would feed the same reranking layer, enabling queries like "find high-impact code with many dependents" or "find tightly coupled modules."
+These signals will feed the same reranking layer, enabling queries like "find high-impact code with many dependents" or "find tightly coupled modules."

 👉 Code Quality Metrics: Theory & Research